dojo/docs/dijit/Menu.rst

 ==========================================    =================================================
 Action                                        Key
 ==========================================    =================================================
-Open a context menu                           On Windows: shift-f10 or the Windows context menu key
+Open a context menu                           On Windows: shift-f10 or the Windows context menu key.

                                               On Firefox on the Macintosh: ctrl-space.

-On Safari 4 on Mac: VO+shift+m (VO is usually control+opton)
+                                              On Safari 4 or Chrome on Mac: VO+shift+m (VO is usually control+opton).
+                                              But to use this keyboard sequence (on Safari or Chrome) the voice-over option on safari or chrome(in System Prefences / Universal Access) must be turned on.

 Navigate menu items                           Up and down arrow keys Activate a menu item                          Spacebar or enter Open a submenu                                Spacebar, enter, or right arrow